-When the Child Protection Helpline, assesses the information, along with information known to the DOJ, to determine if the child or young person is at risk of significant harm, then the DCJ may:
+When the Child Protection Helpline assesses the information, along with information known to the DCJ, to determine if the child or young person is at risk of significant harm, then the DCJ may:

-- Screen out the report if it does not meet the threshold of significant harm. - Refer the family to an early intervention program. - Arrange ongoing services/ assessment of the child, other individual family members or the family together. - Arrange protective placement of the child or young person.

-Mandatory reporters will be informed in writing of the action taken by the DCJ.
+- Screen out the report if it does not meet the threshold of significant harm. - Refer the family to an early intervention program. - Arrange ongoing services/ assessment of the child, other individual family members or the family together. - Arrange protective placement of the child or young person. - Mandatory reporters will be informed in writing of the action taken by the DCJ.
 Even after a report has been made, reporters must continue to respond to the needs of the child/young person within the terms of their work role.
 This may include a report to NSW police and/or arranging for medical care.

-2.1.2 Threshold Not Met
+2.1.2 Report to DCJ threshold Not Met

-If the threshold is not met, but there are still concerns, schools need to consider:
+If the Risk of Significant Harm threshold is not met or the outcome of the MRG does not involve a report to DCJ, but concerns still exist, schools need to consider:

-- Referring can the needs of the child, young person or the family be met by the School or an outside agency? - If the perpetrator is not family, the family is contacted by close of day or no later than twenty- four hours after concerns have been raised and require the child to see a Health Professional through their GP Services. - If the perpetrator is from the family unit, the child (if older than 14) is assisted to contact their GP.
-If younger than 14 a DCJ Report is made regardless. - Continuing Support what support can be provided within School resources to assist the child, young person or family?
-KCCS practice is to offer: - o regular appointments for the student with the School Counsellor - o advocacy for them with their parents - o sessions (if desired) with parents/caregivers to help process the concerns raised - o relevant Health Professional sources - Monitoring what specific indicators would prompt reconsideration to report? - o no response/poor response/inappropriate response from parents/caregivers - o deterioration in perceived well-being of the student - o failure to see the GP - Documenting all information provided, information relied upon and decisions are to be documented and kept in a secure location at the School.
+- Referring can the needs of the child, young person or the family be met by KCCS or an outside agency? - o If the perpetrator is not family, the family is contacted by close of day or no later than twenty- four hours after concerns have been raised and require the child to see a Health Professional through their GP Services.

+- o If the perpetrators are from the family unit, the child (if older than 14) can consent to own medical treatment if needed. - Continuing Support what support can be provided within School resources to assist the child, young person or family?
+KCCS practice is to offer: - o regular appointments for the student with KCCS Counsellor - o advocacy for them with their parents - o sessions (if desired) with parents/caregivers to help process the concerns raised - o relevant Health Professional sources - Monitoring what specific indicators would prompt reconsideration to report? - o no response/poor response/inappropriate response from parents/caregivers - o deterioration in perceived well-being of the studentfailure to see the GP in circumstances where medical/mental health assessment and treatment is necessary - O Documenting all information provided, information relied upon and decisions are to be documented and kept in a secure location at KCCS.

-Where the School is able to assist the child and family it should do so.
+Where KCCS is able to assist the child and family it should do so.
 If the family would benefit from additional services, this should be discussed with the family and assisted in referral to services in their local area for support.
 Suitable services can be identified through: